The Glorious Revolution

 William did not exactly have to feign indifference and his ennui was evident and plain to see but then this was an English affair, a cleaning of the house.
 Nonetheless, its significance could not be denied and without it there would be no coronation.

-The Bill of Rights was designed to encapsulate the ancient rights and liberties of England but it was also intended to restrict the powers of the Monarch.
-A brief summary of its main points:
+The Bill of Rights was designed to encapsulate the ancient rights and liberties of England, but it was also intended to restrict the powers of the Monarch.

 Any new Monarch would also have to swear a revised oath following the Coronation Oath Act of 1688: